 Vitamin E is a powerful antioxidant that may be effective at reducing UV damage in skin.
 It has a very healing and protective effect on skin.

 The citrus essential oils give this homemade body butter a lovely scent and they have antimicrobial properties that help keep skin clear.
 Because of the citrus essential oils, it is best not to use this body butter immediately before going into the sun, but instead after coming out of the sun.
-There is only a very small amount or essential oils in this body butter recipe but it is always a good idea to avoid sun exposure after using citrus oils to make sure the sun does not cause a reaction that can irritate the skin.
+There is only a very small amount or essential oils in this body butter recipe but it is always a good idea to avoid sun exposure for 6 hours after using citrus oils to make sure the sun does not cause a reaction that can irritate the skin.

 Homemade Body Butter Storage